FelipeRamosDev/feliperamos-api/README.md

 # feliperamos-cv (v1.0.0)

+This app is a chatbot powered by my personal assistant.
+It was trained to answer questions about my career, acting as a live, interactive resumé.
+Recruiters can ask it anything they’d like to know about my professional background.
 A modular, scalable Node.js/TypeScript backend for AI-powered Slack applications, built with a cluster/thread architecture and Redis-based event routing.

 ---